Ibong Adarna: Analysis

 According to professor Damiana Eugenio, the Ibong Adarna or The Adarna Bird epic reworks and combines themes from recognizable folktales of the international Aarne-Thompson-Uther Index, namely types ATU 551, "The Sons on a Quest for a Wonderful Remedy for their Father"; ATU 301, "The Three Stolen Princesses" (hero's descent into a lower world, pit or hole to rescue kidnapped princesses), and ATU 313, "The Magical Flight" (hero meets villain's daughter and falls in love with her; her father imposes tasks on the hero; hero and villain's daughter escape together at the end of the tale).

 According to Dean Fansler, the romance is very popular in the archipelago, with at least five different language printings: Tagalog, Pampango, Visayan, Ilocano and Bicol.
 The differences between the literary versions led Fansler to believe in a folkloric origin for the tale.

-Motifs

-Dean Fansler recognized that the wooing of Maria, the enchanter's daughter, by prince Juan was "reminiscent" of swan maiden tales: hero steals clothes of bathing maidens.

 Cultural significance

 In other media

-The story of Ibong Adarna is known all over the Philippines and has been told in different languages and media.
+The story of Ibong Adarna is known all over the PhilippinesGardner, Fletcher.
+"Tagalog Folk-Lore I".
+In: Journal of American Folklore.
+Vol. XX.
+1907. pp. 107–108. and has been told in different languages and media.

-Films
+Filming

 1940s

-Narcisa “Doña Sisang” de Leon of LVN Studios produced the first two "Ibong Adarna" films.
+Narcisa "Doña Sisang" de Leon of LVN Studios produced the first two Ibong Adarna films.
 The first one, made in 1941, starred Mila del Sol as Prinsesa Maria, Fred Cortes as Prinsipe Juan, Ester Magalona, Vicente Oliver, Deanna Prieto, Ben Rubio and Angeles Gayoso who voiced the Ibong Adarna.
 It had a magical sequence that showed the singing of the bird.
 That used a painstakingly hand-painted process called "Varicolor", where the bird was colorized in this otherwise black and white film.
 LVN was able to archive copies of the film which was shown again in theaters after the war in the late 40s and 50s.